mrisher/smtp-sts/mta-sts.md

 Second, the Policy Domain must point the "well-known" policy location to the hosting organization.
-This can be done either by setting the `mta-sts` record to a host or CNAME specified by the hosting organization and by giving the hosting organization a TLS certificate which is valid for that host, or by setting up a "reverse proxy" (also known as a "gateway") server that serves as the Policy Domain's policy
+This can be done either by setting the `mta-sts` record to an IP address or CNAME specified by the hosting organization and by giving the hosting organization a TLS certificate which is valid for that host, or by setting up a "reverse proxy" (also known as a "gateway") server that serves as the Policy Domain's policy